84rrry/TypeRacerBot/README.md

 Make sure you have the following installed on your system:

 * **Python 3.x**
-* **Microsoft Edge** browser
-* **Microsoft Edge WebDriver**: The WebDriver must match your version of Microsoft Edge.
-You can download it from the [official Microsoft Edge WebDriver page](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/).
+* At least one of the following web browsers:
+    * Google Chrome
+    * Mozilla Firefox
+    * Microsoft Edge
+* The corresponding WebDriver for your browser may be required if Selenium cannot manage it automatically.

 ### Installation